Applied Learning Grants

 9. Indiana University’s preferred means of purchasing is through a purchase order.
 Whenever possible, POs will be used instead of a credit card.
 Please plan accordingly since POs take roughly two weeks to process and payment is sent after an invoice is received.
 In the event a credit card can be used to make a purchase, all vendors must accept Visa or requestor must pay for supplies/expenses and be reimbursed.

 10. To get reimbursed, requestor must submit the original, itemized receipt to the Applied Learning Office/Student Activities.
 Receipt must not have any other expenses listed, only those for this specific project.
 The itemized receipt will not be returned to the requestor.
 Receipts must be submitted no later than two weeks after the purchase.
 Also, requestor will not be reimbursed if purchase should have been made using a purchase order.
-It is essential that the requestor of funds meet with the Coordinator of Programming and Applied Learning prior to any funds being expended.
+It is essential that the requestor of funds meet with the Dean of Students prior to any funds being expended.

 11. If you cancel a project, you must notify the committee within 10 days of project cancellation.

-12. All funding requests must be submitted electronically.
+12. All funding requests must be submitted electronically to Dean of Students, Sarah Sarber at email@example.com.

 13. All funding is first come first approved.
 A limited amount of funding is available, so apply early.
-The Office of Applied Learning will accept proposals for a semester until funding is depleted.
+The committee will accept proposals for a semester until funding is depleted.

 14. All funding requests must adhere to university polices and guidelines.